nfrechette/acl/docs/paragon_performance.md

 **Results from release [0.6.0](https://github.com/nfrechette/acl/releases/tag/v0.6.0)**

+See [here](paragon_performance_history.md) for a history of performance progress across the various releases.

 # Unreal 4

 In order to measure statistics in *Unreal 4*, ACL was integrated along with a small [commandlet](../tools/ue4_stats_dump) to run the necessary compression and decompression logic.
 Everything uses the default values from the automatic compression settings which performs an exhaustive search of the best compression variant.
 As described [here](http://nfrechette.github.io/2017/01/11/anim_compression_unreal4/), the automatic compression tries many algorithms and settles on the best memory footprint that is also under the desired error threshold.
 The default error threshold is **1.0cm** but here we used **0.1cm** which is more realistic for production use.